domo2192/rails-engine/README.md

 `GET /api/v1/merchants/#{merchant_id}`

-*This endpoint allows your to retreive a specific merchant merchant their information*
+*This endpoint allows your to retreive a specific merchant merchant their information.*

 Example JSON Response for `GET /api/v1/merchant/1`